jamesboot/RNAseq/README.md

    - This script should be run in the directory containing downloaded `.fastq` files.
 3. Align samples to reference genome using STAR aligner in `star-align.sh`
    - This script is run as an array - creating a job for each sample to parallelise the process
    - This script requires a list of sample names in a `.txt` file as input an the folder containing `.fastq` files
+4. Perform exploratory analysis, differential expression analysis and pathway analysis, along with visualisations in R using `Analysis.R`